A large bowl of French Onion soup served in a cast iron cooking pot with a ladle to help yourself.

 We used a previous version of this book to plan our north to south Portuguese road trip, now you can grab the revised copy.

-On a sweeter note
+On a Portuguese sweeter note

 While we were visiting Aveiro, a colourful town just off of the Atlantic Ocean, we came across some delightful little cabins selling Ovos Moles.
 Curiosity got the better of me, and we purchased a few in different shapes.

-These small local delicacies are bite-size sweets wrapped in rice paper, with a rich egg yolk and sugar filling.
-They were delicious, and a lovely treat while strolling along the canals.
+These small local delicacies are bite-size sweets wrapped in rice paper with a rich egg yolk and sugar filling.
+They were delicious and a lovely treat while strolling along the canals.

 A square kiosk in Aveiro that specialises in Ovos Moles, regional Portuguese sweet treats